 Located in an old bus garage, the place is as quirky as street food joints come.
 The outside courtyard is buzzing on a warm day, and we highly suggest you grab a pint of Carlsberg in the sun.
 The food here really runs the gamut from juicy burgers at The Burger, to delectable Korean cuisine at Bap, to all things Vegan at Plant Food.

 It isn’t just any steakhouse, though, it’s probably the best in the country.
 The quality really is outrageously high, and if steak isn’t your thing, you could really go for the side dishes alone.
-The creamed spinach is creamier than creamy, and the béarnaise sauce out of this world yummy!
+The béarnaise sauce is out of this world yummy!

 Let’s not forget about dessert.
 There’s really only one feasible choice when in Denmark, and we bet you already know this one: Danish pastries.
 You’ll see bakeries on every second corner, but do try to avoid those larger chains.